Coastal GasLink pipeline: Controversy

-Hereditary chief Freda Huson is an organizer of the Unist'ot'en Camp, a protest camp and indigenous healing center in Northern BC.
-She states that, "Without our land, we aren't who we are.
-The land is us and we are the land," and also that the energy industry wants to, "take, take, take.
-And they aren’t taking no for an answer."
+Hereditary chief Freda Huson, an organizer of the Unist'ot'en Camp, a protest camp and indigenous healing centre in northern BC, said in 2019 that "Without our land, we aren't who we are.
+The land is us and we are the land," and also that the energy industry wanted to, "take, take, take.
+And they aren't taking no for an answer."